• About

 You won’t find George Ezra here, but if you are after experiencing local culture, good music and perhaps a bit of experimental theatre you can’t go wrong.

-‘Naplavka’ is a plot of land close to a river Vltava located in Prague 5.
-Naplavka is an outdoor festival with many food stalls to choose from.
-You can find many themed food festivals held during the whole year, not just in March.
+‘Naplavka’ area is on the banks of the river Vltava in Smichov, Prague 5 and it’s also the name of an outdoor festival with many amazing food stalls to choose from.
+You can find themed food festivals held here during the whole year, not just in March.

 Each festival is themed around one particular style of food from different countries, such as American, Indian, Far East cuisine, but also including fantastic themes like the first international soup festival, just sweets festival or cider festival.